 - 1. Turn on feed water: Slowly, turn on your Cold water supply.
 Open the Needle Valve (turn counter-clockwise) to allow the raw water to enter the system.
 Check for leaks! - 2.
 Open tank valve: Open the tank's ball valve to allow water to enter the tank.
-The tank's valve is "On" when the valve handle is parallel (in the same direction) with the valve's outlet Fig. 12 (Page 16).
-Check for leaks! - 3.
-Wait for tank to fill: Before usage, allow the tank to fill.
-Tank normally takes 2-3 hours to fill.
-When the tank is filled, the RO will shut off automatically. - 4.
-Drain Tank:
+The tank's valve is "On" when the valve handle is parallel (in the same direction) with the valve's outlet (see Fig. 12).
+Check for leaks!